AntHanna23/Summer-DevOps-CSUSB/docs/week1/Meeting Two (Setting up Machine, Docker installed First Docker command).md

 ## Set Up
 Where your machine runs is up to you.
 It needs to be a Linux machine (preferably Ubuntu) and cannot be WSL because docker will not work in that.
 Docker for Windows is an option but I am not comfortable with it so unless you are already experienced with it I would suggest to stay away from that.

-## Installation of Docker //TODO add how to get the newest version
+## Installation of Docker
 It is easy to download Docker using the respective repository to the OS.
 The only issue is that this gives you a slightly older version.
-We will go over getting the newest version but this will suffice if you happened to have missed class
+We will go over getting the newest version but this will suffice if you happened to have missed class.
+Get the newest version [here](https://docs.docker.com/engine/install/).

 #### Ubuntu
     sudo apt update && sudo apt upgrade -y && sudo apt install docker.io -y